RunestoneInteractive/RunestoneServer/overview/overview.rst

 Now try modifying the activecode program shown above.
 First, modify the string in the first print statement by changing the word *adds* to the word *multiplies*.
 Now press *run*.
 You can see that the result of the program has changed.
 However, it still prints "30" as the answer.
-Modify the second print statement by changing the addition symbol, the "+", to the multiplication symbol, "*".
-Press *run* to see the new results.
+Modify the total calculation by changing the addition symbol, the "+", to the multiplication symbol, "*".
+Press *run* to see the new results (note that you should also fix the total initialization for a correct claculation).
 You can do this as many times as you like.
 You can even start completely over by simply deleting all the code from the window.

 If you are a registered user and have logged in,